This page may contain compensated links. For more information read our disclaimer here.

 It is a safe trek and you will not need a lot to be fine on the hike.

-- There are signages along the trek, keep an eye out.
+There are informative signs along the trek, keep an eye out.

-- The Reef Bay trail St. John trek is difficult, to be honest.
+The Reef Bay trail St. John trek is difficult, to be honest but also quite doable- we even took our children.

-- The hike is shady, there is direct sun only in patches.
+The hike is mostly shady, with direct sun only in patches.
 But still, wear your sunscreen.

-- If you don’t want to do the entire go out and get back (which is strenuous) you can take other options given by the park as well.
-The park arranges for a ferry pickup at the beach too – you can walk down to the beach and then get a ferry back to the park.
-Or, you can also take a private charter to the Reef Bay, swim to the land and then trek for 30 minutes.
-For either of the plans, you will need to talk with the National Park Help desk and arrange for the preferred plans.
+If you don’t want to do the entire out and get back (which is strenuous) join one of the park tours.
+The park arranges for a boat pickup at the beach that will return you to Cruz Bay, and avoiding the all uphill return hike.
+Or, you can also take a private charter to the Reef Bay trail turnaround, swim to the land and then trek as long as you like.
+Most of the most interesting things to see are near the turn around point anyway so if you’re looking for an easy option to see the trail, this is the route we recommend.

 Hi!
-I’m Kristin, a lover of everything tropical.
-Along with my family, I spend as much time as possible searching for the best beaches, snorkeling, hiking, and fun in the sun!
+We’re Kristin & Andrew, lovers of everything tropical.
+We spend as much time as possible searching for the best beaches, snorkeling, hiking, and fun in the sun!